elfakyn/screenpad_brightness/README.md

 # Set the ASUS ScreenPad Brightness via the command line

 Brightness Controller for ASUS ScreenPad Pro.
-This has been tested and works with the ASUS ZenBook Pro Duo UX851
+This has been tested and works with the ASUS ZenBook Pro Duo UX851.

 This program allows you to set the ScreenPad Pro brightness in Windows without the massive bloatware that is ScreenXpert.

+Requires Python 3 on Windows.

 Run `python .\set_screenpad_brigthness.py <VALUE>` where VALUE is between 0 (backlight off) and 255 (maximum brigthness).